 NOTE ON RISK: The course takes place in a backcountry winter environment.
 Conditions can be harsh and you need to be adequately dressed to enhance your comfort and learning.
 During the field day, we will be on the periphery of avalanche terrain however, we do limit our exposure to avalanches so that we can operate in the program area no matter what the avalanche danger is for that given day.
 All our guides/instructors have advanced first aid certification and carry first aid kits as well as emergency communication.
 The course is designed to provide a good platform for learning and is not meant to be overly physically challenging or to put you at risk.
 Our focus is on instruction so we find appropriate avalanche study areas close to the road to maximize your avalanche education.

-AST Plus Day Join us for an additional day of backcountry skiing every Monday following our AST 1 course.
-Sign up for our ‘Plus Day’ add-on option where you’ll get the opportunity to put into practice all the AST 1 skills: Managing Avalanche terrain, route selection, terrain recognition and assessment, group management and safe travel practices and snow study opportunities where appropriate.
+Plus Day: Join us for an additional day of backcountry skiing every day following our avalanche course.
+Sign up for our ‘Plus Day’ add-on option where you’ll get the opportunity to put into practice all the AST 1 skills: Guests will meet at the Yamnuska office at 7 am for all Plus Days.
+Managing Avalanche terrain, route selection, terrain recognition and assessment, group management and safe travel practices, and snow study opportunities where appropriate.
 (Must be on skis or splitboard.
 Minimum intermediate skier at a ski hill.
 Must be 18 years of age or older unless accompanied by a parent or guardian.)

 Instructors and Group Size

-Yamnuska AST 1 instructors are ACMG and IFMGA guides and professional members of the Canadian Avalanche Association.
+Yamnuska avalanche instructors are ACMG and IFMGA guides who are professional members of the Canadian Avalanche Association.
 Our instructors are certified CAA Level 2 Avalanche Operations and several of our guides are CAA Level 3 Avalanche Operations, the highest certification level in the CAA.
 They are true practitioners with years and in some cases, decades of experience in the backcountry, practicing what they preach.
-Yamnuska has been offering Avalanche courses since the late 1970’s.
-We have been instrumental in the curriculum development of the AST 1 course and are proud of our rich history in training recreationalists in Canada.
+Yamnuska has been offering Avalanche courses since the late 1970s.
+We have been instrumental in the curriculum development of the AST 1 course and are proud of our rich history in training recreationists in Canada.
 We are a Founding Supplier sponsor of Avalanche Canada.

-Canmore courses begin at 9:30am on the first morning at the Yamnuska Office in Canmore.
+Canmore courses begin at 9:30 am on the first morning at the Yamnuska office in Canmore.
 Our office is located at 200, 50 Lincoln Park, Canmore Alberta.
 See print this map of the location.
-Please note that the field trip will be to Bow Summit, which is 120km west of Canmore.
+Please note that the field trip is typically at Bow Summit, which is 120km west of Canmore.